koptelovmax/gaussianprocess/track.md

 - Find SCG optimization function and perform on function 2 first
 - Finish Video generator implementation
 - Missing frame estimation using Matlab

+## 7.06.16
+### What has done
+- Function 2 gradient test

+### Why
+- It is necessary to use gradients

+### What has learned
+- Gaussian process models in GPy Python library
+- How to draw rectangle in Python using matplotlib

+### What next
+- Finish video generator
+- Missing frame estimation using Matlab
+- Try to perform optimization